We Got Audited By a Competent Authority. Here’s What You Need To Know.

 Side note #2: You might be wondering why the hell are we getting audited anyway – aren’t we only a consulting company?
 Good question, Jedi!
 We actually also act as a legal manufacturer of medical devices.
 In other words, you can (sort of) throw your medical device software over the fence to us and we bring it to market, handling everything from documentation to customer support.
 So, in the context of this audit, we’re just another medical device manufacturer.
 But that also makes it very interesting, because we’ve set up our QMS and technical documentation using our own free templates and our eQMS software, Formwork.
 So we can use this audit to get some real-world auditor data on how well those templates and Formwork do.
 Cool!

-Now, I’m sure you’re expecting me to rant a lot, just like everyone expected The Rings of Power to be a great Series on Amazon Prime Video.
+Now, I’m sure you’re expecting me to rant a lot, just like everyone expected The Rings of Power to be a great series on Amazon Prime Video.
 And just like with the Rings of Power, let me dampen your hopes a bit, albeit by a little less: I will be ranting less than usual.

 Episode 2: The Coworking Space Situation